logo

 Student Loan Payments Restart In January

 The honeymoon for student repayment is approaching its end.
 The hard reality is that as good as this Biden student debt relief is.
 Many will not qualify and benefit.
-Those individuals will have to start back paying on there student loans at the end of January 2023.
+Those individuals will have to start back paying on there student loans at the end of December 2025.

 Many will have student loan payments they cannot afford struggle to pay.
 Income based repayment option may be a solution.